posted this on October 25, 2012, 2:42 PM

-If your website stores a username in a cookie or in the username log field (IIS sites sometimes do this), the USR tracking method will utilize the username to identify unique visitors.
-The USR tracking method is also able to track unique visitors across multiple devices - the username is the visitor ID (no tagging required)!
+If your website stores a username in a cookie or in the username log field, the USR tracking method will utilize the username to identify unique visitors.
+The USR tracking method is also able to track unique visitors across multiple devices - the username is the visitor ID (no tagging required).

 The IPUA tracking method has been used by web analytics products since approximately the late 1990's.
 It works...but it's inaccurate.

 Every device that visits your site has an IP address and a user agent.
-During processing, Angelfish treats each unique IP address & user agent combination as a visit and uses the hit data to calculate visits / pageviews / etc.
+During processing, Angelfish uses each unique IP address & user agent combination to calculate visits.

 There are number of issues with IPUA:

 IPUA tends to treat spiders and robots as legitimate traffic